Port Tobacco Eagle Cam

 Where is this nest located?
 In the Port Tobacco River Park in Port Tobacco, MD

 Has this nest been successful before?
-Yes, it has successfully fledged two eaglets for the last two years.
+Yes, it has successfully fledged two eaglets for the last three years.

 How long until the eaglets fledge?
 Bald eagles fledge at about 10-14 weeks.
 Prior to their first flight, eaglets will flap their wings in the nest or while jumping to an adjacent branch in behavior known as branching.